stevenblair/rapid61850/README.md

 An "index" of the data model provided by rapid61850 is generated automatically.
 This fully "exposes" the data model, including all meta data (such as data types and functional constraints).
 A JavaScript object notation (JSON) interface has been provided for implementing the IEC 61850 abstract communication service interface (ACSI), and this JSON interface is exposed via HTTP (or HTTPS).

 [Mongoose](https://github.com/cesanta/mongoose), which is embedded in the repository, provides a simple and lightweight web server.
+As with the rest of rapid61850, the JSON interface "implements" all IEDs specified in the SCD file.
 By default, a new thread is spawned for each IED; this allows multiple IEDs to be tested together from a single application.
-(Note: no locking has been implemented for the data model; but different IEDs should not modify each other's data directly.)
-There is a basic facility for an HTTP client, for IEDs perform GET and POST operations on other IEDs - whether local or remote.
+(Note: no locking has been implemented for the data model, but different IEDs should not modify each other's data directly.)
+As well as the HTTP server for each IED, there is a basic facility for an HTTP client, for IEDs to perform GET and POST operations on other IEDs - whether local or remote.

 ### API details ###